mariobuoninfante/pdtest/README.txt

 INFO
 ---
-The Pd patch "test.pd" will automatically quit Pd after few seconds, if you want to edit it you can do one of the following:
+All the test patches will automatically quit Pd after few seconds, if you want to edit it you can do one of the following:

 Method 1
   - open the patch in a text editor